HectorRicardo/simple-music-app/README.md

 extensions `.wav` and `.mp3`.

 However, in this documentation, we're not going to focus on implementing the audio player.
+Instead, we're going to do two things:
+  1. We're going to assume that the audio player entity is already implemented and it's callable through a certain reasonable API that it exposes.
-Instead, we're going to focus on something more of a higher level: the music app's **architecture**, specifically for Android.
+  2. With this assumption in mind, we will focus on something more of a higher
+     level: the music app's **architecture**, specifically for Android.

-The **architecture** is the overall design and structure of the app.
-It's the app's skeleton.
-In other words, it's the definition, abstraction, separation and organization of the components the app consists of, and the connection between them.
-The architecture defines the flow of logic in your app.

 We don't need to know how the audio player is implemented to be able to define and work on the architecture.
 We only need to have knowledge of its API so we're able to call it.
-From the architecture's point of view, we only need to know how to call the player through its API so we can plug it in the right spots.
+From the architecture's point of view, we only need to know how to call the player's API so we can plug it in the right spots.

 For the purposes of this documentation (which exclusively focuses on the music app's architecture), we will assume that the player is already implemented and